RitLuck/New_theme/content/technical/2025/02/index.md

 }
 ```

-Once done, type `q` to your terminal.
+Once done, type `q` in your terminal.

 ![alt text](./images/02.png)

-Bravo, you have successfully added Amazon Q to your terminal.
+Bravo, you have successfully added Amazon Q to your terminal! 🥳

-Now for the not so magic part, chat with it.
+Now for the fun part.

 # Chatting with Amazon Q

-To test if it works, I asked how to migrate all s3 buckets to another account?
+To test if it was working, I asked

+"how to migrate all s3 buckets to another account?"

-From the screenshot, you can see that it is using the mcp server that we added earlier awslabsaws_documentation_mcp_server to do the reasearch.
+From the screenshot below, you can see that it's using the MCP server we added earlier `awslabsaws_documentation_mcp_server` to do the reasearch.

 ![alt text](./images/03.png)

-Now, It's showing how to migrate the s3 buckets including the IAM policy and the buckey policy to add.
+It provided detailed steps, including the IAM and bucket policies you'd need to add.

 ![alt text](./images/04.png)

-Here, it is giving some important considerations and Best Practices.
+Then it went further — giving best practices and important considerations.

 ![alt text](./images/05.png)

 And there you have it.

-I'll do something even cooler 👀
+I’ll try something even cooler next 👀